spress-add-ons/Clean-blog-theme/README.md

 $ spress new:post
 ```

 Each post could has a header and thumbnail image.
-You can configure your image and some data about it.
+You can configure your image
+and some data about it:

 ```yaml
 header_img: